 - What are your employee retention strategies?

 Processes and tools

-Understanding how your tech partner communicates, works, and finds their talents are crucial elements not only for the partnership but also to the software development process.
+Understanding how your tech partner communicates, works, and finds their talents are crucial element not only for the partnership but also for the software development process.
 You need to find a vendor that can not only produce high-quality output efficiently but also deliver results consistently.
-It may also be wise to find out whether they can accommodate a provider managed team or a client-managed team so that you will have realistic expectations about your partnership
+It may also be wise to find out whether they can accommodate a provider-managed team or a client-managed team so that you will have realistic expectations about your partnership

 - Describe how your team manages requirements.

 - Describe the collaborative process your teams have with clients.

 - What industry standards do you follow to ensure quality and customer satisfaction?

 - What collaboration and communication tools do you use internally?

 - What collaboration and communication tools do you use with clients